Vancomycin-resistant enterococci (VRE) are a type of bacteria called

 bacteria live in our intestines and on our skin, usually without causing

-infection.
+problems.
+But if they become resistant to antibiotics, they can cause serious infections, especially in people who are ill or weak.
 These infections can occur anywhere in the body.
 Some common sites

 include the intestines, the urinary tract, and wounds.
-For some people,

 Vancomycin-resistant enterococci infections are treated with